-- Work with transit authority to improve anti-idling practice on campus. - Continued replacement of retired fleet vehicles with electric and energy efficient models. - Encourage the purchase of energy efficient models where new fleet vehicles are required. - Planned implementation of a new multi-purpose pathway/corridor to the campus in partnership with the City of Kelowna and the Ministry of Transportation and Infrastructure.

-B. Stationary Fuel Combustion, Electricity and Fugitive Emissions (Buildings)

-- Roll out the implementation phase of the Building Optimization Program for original campus buildings, in partnership with FortisBC.
-Develop energy management plans. - Move towards reducing space to align with space standards in office areas. - Launch a two-year behaviour-based campus engagement strategy to engage building occupants and reduce energy consumption in all academic buildings. - Provide education to campus on Pulse Public Energy Dashboard to monitor consumption and provide building occupants with realtime feedback. - Minimize fugitive emissions through maintenance.
-Plan a design review for related equipment.
-Determine root cause and address maintenance issues/upgrades as budget allows.
-Continue to monitor and report emissions.
+- a. mobile Fuel combustion - Work with transit authority to improve anti-idling practice on campus. - Continued replacement of retired fleet vehicles with electric and energy efficient models. - Encourage the purchase of energy efficient models where new fleet vehicles are required. - Planned implementation of a new multi-purpose pathway/corridor to the campus in partnership with the City of kelowna and the ministry of Transportation and infrastructure. - B. stationary Fuel combustion, electricity and Fugitive emissions (Buildings) - Roll out the implementation phase of the Building Optimization program for original campus buildings, in partnership with FortisBC. develop energy management plans. - Move towards reducing space to align with space standards in office areas. - Launch a two-year behaviour-based campus engagement strategy to engage building occupants and reduce energy consumption in all academic buildings. - Provide education to campus on Pulse Public Energy Dashboard to monitor consumption and provide building occupants with real-time feedback. - Minimize fugitive emissions through maintenance.
+Plan a design review for related equipment. determine root cause and address maintenance issues/upgrades as budget allows.
+Continue to monitor and report emissions. - c. supplies (paper) - Continue to promote 50% post-consumer recycled paper content. - Supplier to add the option of wheat paper to the custom list as a tree free paper alternative.